DataHearth/config-mapper/README.md

 # config-mapper

-`config-mapper` is CLI utility tool to help you manage your configuration between systems.
+`config-mapper` is CLI utility tool to help you manage your configuration between UNIX systems.
-It provides a set of tools to load your configuration from a system, save it on a git repository and then save it to a new system.
+It provides a set of tools to load your configuration from a system, save it into a git repository and then save it to a new system.
 This configuration can be a set of files, folders or even dependencies.

 ## Usage